 3. Credit Report: Usually anyone over the age of 18 will have to provide or have their credit report pulled.

-4. Background Check: Usually anyone over the age of 18 will have to go through a background check.
+4. Background Check: Usually anyone over the age of 18 will have to go through a background and eviction check.

 5. Proof of Income: Usually a recent paycheck stub or W2 to verify income.